eriksensousa/IBM-Project1/README.md

 The goal of the project is to predict fraud and suspicious activity to help drastically reduce losses due to fraud.

+*Your to-do list*

+Using IBM Watson Studio and the data refinery tool, you will:

+- Provision the Watson Studio Service
+- Set up a new project
+- Import auto insurance claims data
+- Clean the data set
+- Refine the data set
+- Create and study a data visualization to gain insights